PTSD and Trauma

 -high emotional distress over a prolonged period after the event, or after exposure to the cues associated with traumatic event

--elevated behavioural responses when traumatic memory or reminder of the event arises, such as rapid heart rate, sweating or heavy breathing
+-elevated behavioural responses when a traumatic memory or reminder of the event arises, such as rapid heart rate, sweating or heavy breathing

 -avoidance (or attempted avoidance) of event reminders, including people, conversational topics, places or objects

--becoming withdrawn to friends and family
+-withdrawing from friends and family

 -losing interest in hobbies or activities that were once enjoyable

 -prolonged reduction in feeling and expressing positive emotions

 -experiencing detachment from their mind or body, or having distorted perceptions of the world